UrduITAcademy-official/Devops_Docker_lab_Pro/README.md

 ### Devops_Docker_lab_Pro
-# CONTAINERIZING AN APP FROM SCRATCH
+# 🚀CONTAINERIZING AN APP FROM SCRATCH
 The process of taking an application and configuring it to run as a container is called **“containerizing”**.
 Sometimes we call it **“Dockerizing”**.

 ![image](https://user-images.githubusercontent.com/71556060/196003045-e9c2872b-b5fb-4230-b19f-7e4ee8fe2c62.png)